huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 model_name = "PPO-LunarLander-v2"
 model.save(model_name)
 ```
-Below code shows how to make inference with an agent trained using `stable-baselines3`
+Below code shows how to evaluate an agent trained using `stable-baselines3`
 ```python
 # Loading a saved model and evaluating the model for 10 episodes
 from stable_baselines3.common.evaluation import evaluate_policy